AntociM/proteam_ab_website/README.md

 - CSS Tricks
 - W3 Schools
 - MDN WEB DOCS
 - coolors.co
+- Am I responsive?
+- html from Love Running project, Code Institute-social media links in the footer
 ## Media
 -  The photos are downloader from Shutterstock
 -  The photos were compressed using Tinypng
 -  Logo was transformed using Monochrome.image online
 ## Acknowledgements
 - The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
-I would like to mantion and say thank you to my mentor, Precious Ijege and to all at the Code Institute for their help and support.
+I would like to mantion and say thank you to my mentor, Precious Ijege and to all at the Code Institute.
 - ProTeamBemanning is a real company, just some facts are imaginary.
-I try a makeover of the company's website - https://5fb773bd85789.yolasitebuilder.loopia.com/
+I try a makeover of the company's website - https://5fb773bd85789.yolasitebuilder.loopia.com/.

 The live link to the Github repository can be found here: https://antocim.github.io/proteam_ab_website/